The Millionaire Next Door: Main points

-Spend less than you earn
+To increase net worth, spend less than you earn

-Anyone who spends more than they earn will fail to increase their net worth.
+Anyone who spends what they earn or more than they earn will fail to increase their net worth.

 Avoid buying status objects or leading a status lifestyle

 Buying or leasing brand-new, expensive imported vehicles is poor value.

 Buying status objects such as branded consumer goods is a never-ending cycle of depreciating assets.
 Even when you get a good deal on premium items, if you choose to replace them frequently, the older items hold no value and have become a sunk cost.

-Living in a status neighbourhood is not only poor value, but you will feel the need to keep buying status objects to keep up with your neighbours, who are mostly UAWs.
+Living in a status neighborhood is not only poor value, but you will feel the need to keep buying status objects to keep up with your neighbors, who are mostly UAWs.

-The authors make the point that Hyperconsumers must realize more income to afford luxury items and become more vulnerable to inflation and income tax.
+The authors make the point that hyper-consumers must realize more income to afford luxury items and become more vulnerable to inflation and income tax.

 PAWs are willing to take financial risk if it is worth the reward

 PAWs are not misers who put every penny under their mattress.
-They invest their money for good returns, and will consider riskier investments if they're worth the reward.
-Many put money not only in the stock market, but invest in private businesses and venture capital.
+They invest their money for good returns, and will consider riskier investments if they are worth the reward.
+Many put money not only in the stock market, but also in private businesses and venture capital.

 Family and Generational Wealth

-The authors also make the observation that UAWs tend to have children who require an influx of their parents' money in order to afford the lifestyle that they expect for themselves, and that they are less likely to have been taught about money, budgeting and investing by their parents.
+The authors make the observation that UAWs tend to have children who require an influx of their parents' money in order to afford the lifestyle that they expect for themselves.
+Their parents are less likely to have taught them about money, budgeting or investing.

 The authors talked about the seven most common traits that showed up among those that have accumulated wealth.
-Those common traits are the following; high income, low expenses, frugal, wealthy, breaking even (Spartan), spender, broke, and breaking even (Lavish).

-On generational wealth the authors stressed the following: the first generation to have arrived in America usually works hard, saves prodigiously, owns a small business, lives in or near that business, and passes on his wealth to his kids frugally.
-The next group usually works in their parent's business, but may move on.
-They tend to spend more lavishly and save less.
-The next or 3rd generation, may have sold the business already and may have already spent all the accumulated wealth.
-Finally the 4th generation is not hard Working at all, spends crazily and has little.
-Many are literally broke and nothing like their great grand parents.
-This is known as Generational Wealth Destruction, and is a main tenet in the authors work.
+Those common traits are: 1.
+They live below their means; 2.
+They allocate time and money efficiently; 3.
+They value financial independence over displaying high social status; 4.
+They did not receive regular cash support from their parents.
+5. Their adult children are economically self-sufficient; 6.
+They are good at targeting market opportunities; 7.
+They chose the right occupation.